Central Germany In One Spectacular Week – Check Out This Jaw-Dropping Plan

 • In Eisenach, tour Wartburg Castle and appreciate its significance to Martin Luther.

-• Continue to Mühlhausen to explore the city’s medieval heritage and churches.
+• Continue by bus or car to Mühlhausen to explore the city’s medieval heritage and churches.

 • Return to Erfurt for the evening.